alpinejs/alpine/packages/docs/src/en/essentials/installation.md

 > If you imported Alpine into a bundle, you have to make sure you are registering any extension code IN BETWEEN when you import the `Alpine` global object, and when you initialize Alpine by calling `Alpine.start()`.

+> Ensure that `Alpine.start()` is only called once per page.
+Calling it more than once will result in multiple "instances" of Alpine, and many problems.

 [→ Read more about extending Alpine](/advanced/extending)